wechuli/githubreportsvisualizer/README.md

    - Choose repository to see repo-specific analysis
    - Filter by cost center for business unit insights
 5. **Toggle Breakdown**: Switch between Cost ($) and Usage Volume views for Actions, Storage, and Packages
+6. **Choose Storage Units**: For storage services (Actions Storage, Packages), toggle between GB-Hours and GB-Months (1 month ≈ 730 hours)
-6. **Analyze Trends**: View complete historical data with no date limitations
+7. **Analyze Trends**: View complete historical data with no date limitations
-7. **Export Insights**: All charts and data remain in your browser for analysis
+8. **Export Insights**: All charts and data remain in your browser for analysis

 ## 🏗️ Project Structure